-2. She’s wise beyond her years.
-She’s logical, thinks before she speaks, and has amazed me by questioning the universe’s secrets (“Why does the moon look like it follows us when we’re driving home from Bubby and Zaidy’s?”), and hypothesizing on matters way beyond the scope of a kid in kindergarten (“I’ll have room for my pasta after this bread and dip [olive oil and balsamic vinegar], because there’s more than one section of my stomach to fill.”)
+2. She's wise beyond her years.
+She's logical, thinks before she speaks, and has amazed me by questioning the universe's secrets ("Why does the moon look like it follows us when we're driving home from Bubby and Zaidy's?"), and hypothesizing on matters way beyond the scope of a kid in kindergarten ("I'll have room for my pasta after this bread and dip [olive], because there's more than one section of my stomach to fill.")

 3. She knows what she wants.
 She's particular about the shade of pink she's wearing, and knows which of her dozens of accessories will match said shade best.
 She prefers dresses that allow her to twirl easily when pretending to pirouette.
 She's also ambitious.
 When I asked last week what she'd like to be when she grows up, she said "hairdresser."
 Music to my ears.
 A good stylist is hard to find.
 When mine closes up shop, I won't have to go through that awkward "who's gonna do my hair" phase.
 (You know the one.)

 4. She looks to the future.
 (Sorry, Mom, but I have to share this story.)
-Earlier this week while at my parents’, Addy had a particularly — how do you say — messy bowel movement.
-When things weren’t getting quite as clean quite as quicky as she would’ve liked (don’t act like it’s never happened to you), she called my mother in for assistance, and had this to say: “Bubby, when I’m 12 and get my own phone [note: no idea who told her she’d have her own phone at 12], I’m going to take it to school.
-And if I have to poo at school, I’m going to call you from the bathroom, and you can drive over to make sure my bum is clean.”
+Earlier this week while at my parents', Addy had a particularly — how do you say — messy bowel movement.
+When things weren't getting quite as clean quite as quicky as she would've liked (don't act like it's never happened to you), she called my mother in for assistance, and had this to say: "Bubby, when I'm 12 and get my own phone [note], I'm going to take it to school.
+And if I have to poo at school, I'm going to call you from the bathroom, and you can drive over to make sure my bum is clean."
 Forward thinking at its best.

 5. She believes in magic and Disney princesses.
 She lights up when new little princess (who became a princess overnight, as the song goes) Sofia gets into a jam and is helped by some of the greatest princesses "who ever lived," including Cinderella and Jasmine.
 She sites unicorns among her favourite animals (giraffes are in there, too) and assures me that she won't be shy when we "fly to Mickey Mouse's house and meet all the princesses who live in the castle before the movie starts."
 If she loses this adorably girlie belief before we can afford to go to Disney, I'll be devastated.